chesko256/Arissa/readmes/arissa_TWR_readme.txt

 FEATURES
 * Arissa's ponytail hair is in the base install once again.

+BUG FIXES
+* Fixed the dark face / neck seam issue in the base package and Appearance Pack 1.
+* Fixed an issue where her second main quest would not start.
+It should now start after waiting about 3 in-game days.
+* Fixed an issue where the second main quest cave would not be visible.
+* Greatly improved her horse riding functionality.
+Arissa should no longer fall as far behind, should stay on her horse, and should get off her horse when in combat or when the player jumps off.
+Thanks to Alek of Convenient Horses for some of these enhancements.
+* Fixed an issue where Arissa may no longer ride her horse.
+* Fixed an issue where Convenient Horses may no longer work with Arissa.
+* Fixed an issue with the title of the mod being lower case in the MCM.
+* Fixed Arissa being able to walk off to a distant location when selecting her town roaming dialogue option when inside a house.
+* Fixed an issue where Arissa would no longer wear the armor that the player gave her.

 COMPATIBILITY
 * iNeed - Arissa now finds 5 apples and 3 bottles of mead per day if her regard is too low for you to trade with her.
 * Imperious - The Green Pact ability now counts as cannibalism and Arissa will react accordingly.